Gerridae: Size

 They are generally small, long-legged insects and the body length of most species is between 2 and 12 mm.
 A few are between 12 and 25 mm.
 Among widespread genera, the North Hemisphere Aquarius includes the largest species, generally exceeding 12 mm, at least among females, and the largest species averaging about 24 mm.
-Females typically average larger than males of their own species, but it appears to be reversed in the largest species, the relatively poorly known Gigantometra gigas of streams in northern Vietnam and adjacent southern China.
+Females are typically larger than males of their own species, but this appears to be reversed in the largest species, the relatively poorly known Gigantometra gigas of streams in northern Vietnam and adjacent southern China.
 It typically reaches a body length of about 36 mm in wingless males and 32 mm in winged females (winged males, however, only average marginally larger than females).
 In this species each middle and hind leg can surpass 10 cm.

 Antennae

 Water striders have two antennae with four segments on each.
 Antennal segments are numbered from closest to the head to farthest.
 The antennae have short, stiff bristles in segment III.
 Relative lengths of the antennae segments can help identify unique species within the family Gerridae, but in general, segment I is longer and stockier than the remaining three.
 The four segments combined are usually no longer than the length of the water strider head.